hizkifw/brittle/README.md

 # brittle

-A file format that becomes completely unreadable if even a single bit is wrong.
+A format that makes a file completely unreadable if even a single bit is wrong.

 Usage: